salshyn/PageFossil/README.md

 ### File URL

-By default the user is able to BROWSE the PageFossil subfolder from a browser tab.
-This feature operates by accessing a [file URI](https://en.wikipedia.org/wiki/File_URI_scheme) corresponding to the user's [Chrome downloads folder](https://support.google.com/chrome/answer/95759?co=GENIE.Platform%3DDesktop&hl=en) which despite being one folder can reside almost anywhere and must therefore be scoped as a [wildcard permission](build/manifest.json#L35).

-If you do not want to allow this permission but do want to continue to use PageFossil's page saving feature, visit ``chrome://extensions/`` and uncheck _Allow access to file URLs_.
-Your images will still save as expected but you won't have access to BROWSE.
+BROWSE is enabled via the [file URI](https://en.wikipedia.org/wiki/File_URI_scheme) corresponding to your [Chrome downloads folder](https://support.google.com/chrome/answer/95759?co=GENIE.Platform%3DDesktop&hl=en).
+Since your downloads folder can reside almost anywhere on your device, we scope a [wildcard permission](/build/manifest.json#L29) for local file access.
+If you do not want to allow this permission but do want to continue to use PageFossil's page saving feature, leave _Allow access to file URLs_ unchecked.
+Your images will still save as expected but you won't have access to BROWSE or per-image blockchain registration.

-You could also consider editing ``manifest.json`` yourself to reflect permissions only for your specific Download directory, then rebuilding the extension, e.g. change:

-     "file:///*/*",

-To something like:

-    "file:///Users/<myuser>/Downloads/*",

-Then run ``npm run build`` again before loading the extension.

 [[top]](#pagefossil-chrome-extension)